cuemacro/finmarketpy/README.md

 # Coding log

+* 02 Jun 2016 - Fixed missing StrategyTemplate file in installation and added autodetection of path to simplify installation
 * 31 May 2016 - Got rid of deprecated Pandas methods in TechIndicator
 * 27 May 2016 - Added ability to plot strategy signal at point in time
 * 19 May 2016 - Updated Quandl wrapper to use new Quandl API